How Should I Measure the Performance of My Portfolio?

 Current returns.
 Many people are interested in how much current income their portfolio is producing.
 Looking at the income, comprised of dividends and interest received, is important if you are using the current income to help with your living expenses.
 However, the level of income is probably most determined by what type of investments you own.
 If current income is important, a portfolio of fixed income securities (bonds and money market funds) and higher-paying stocks (utilities and perhaps real estate investment trusts) can produce income but only with a probable reduction in the upside capital gain potential found with a broader stock portfolio.

 Taxable income.
 Investment portfolios produce taxable income in the form of dividends, interest, and capital gains.
 However, this is probably not a true indication of how well your portfolio is performing because you control the dividends and interest through your selections and you control the capital gains by deciding when to sell the securities.

 Having an appropriate basis of comparison can be just important as using the right type of performance measure.
 Ideally, you should select a comparison measure that has characteristics similar to your portfolio.

 The most common measure of equity performance is the S & P 500 index.
 This broad and often quoted index measures the performance of the 500 largest publicly traded companies.
 It is a good measure to use if your stock portfolio is broadly diversified.
 If your portfolio is comprised of mostly smaller companies, you may want to use the NASDAQ index or the Wilshire 5000 index.
 They include smaller companies and represent a larger base.

-For you fixed income investments, you may want to compare the returns of long-term U. S. Government bonds.
-This measure is a bit more difficult to find, but is usually included in many quarterly and annual reports issued by market commentators.
+For your fixed-income investments, you may want to compare the returns of long-term U. S. Government bonds.
+This measure is a bit more difficult to find but is usually included in many quarterly and annual reports issued by market commentators.